 A Broken Heart Leads to Heart Break

-As a child Callie Morgan (Samantha Mathis - Broken Arrow) was diagnosed with a heart problem, now as a young woman her health is so poor that she is heading into hospital to wait for a heart transplant.
-Hospital is certainly not what she was expecting as she is introduced to other patients who like her are in there waiting and hoping for it to be their turn next, especially when it comes to Jasper (Peter Dobson - The Poseidon Adventure) who copes by making fun of the graveness of their situation.
+As a child Callie Morgan (Samantha Mathis - Fathers and Sons) was diagnosed with a heart problem, now as a young woman her health is so poor that she is heading into hospital to wait for a heart transplant.
+Hospital is certainly not what she was expecting as she is introduced to other patients who like her are in there waiting and hoping for it to be their turn next, especially when it comes to Jasper (Peter Dobson - Riot) who copes by making fun of the graveness of their situation.
 But despite initially disliking Jasper, Callie grows fond of him especially when it turns out they both get their heart transplant ops around the same time.
-And that is not all as they both find themselves having feelings towards a young girl called Cricket (Mary Mouser) who was the daughter of the couple who died and whose hearts are now inside them.
+And that is not all as they both find themselves having feelings towards a young girl called Cricket (Mary Mouser).

 What this all boils down to is that "A Stranger's Heart" wants to be a fairytale romantic drama and to be honest it is exactly that.
-It is overly sweet and to be honest very 2 dimensional when it comes to the characters but beyond the various issues and there are a few it is sort of entertaining, that is if you're in the mood for a fairytale romantic drama which is more fairytale than anything else.
+It is overly sweet and to be honest 2 dimensional when it comes to the characters.
+But beyond the various issues, and there are a few it is sort of entertaining.